 Surfshark is a newer entrant into the consumer privacy space.
 The service launched in 2018, but don’t let that fool you.
 Their team clearly has some experience in the privacy space as Surfshark has hit the ground running.
 They already have custom software for Windows, iOS, and Android.
 They also have privacy extensions for Chrome and Firefox.
 You can also manually configure Surfshark to run on Mac and Linux.
 You have plenty of options since Surfshark let’s you run their VPN on an unlimited number of devices.
 Other benefits of the service include a VPN kill switch, zero-knowledge DNS, and CleanWeb feature that helps block malware, trackers, and ads.

 Before we dive deeper into the features of the service, let’s take a look at the price of Surfshark.
 Like most VPN providers, Surfshark offers progressive discounts based on term.
-In this case a month of unlimited VPN costs $11.95 while a year is priced at $5.99 a month.
-This is normally the best offer, but Surfshark is currently offering a promotion with two years of unlimited VPN for just $1.99 a month.
+In this case a month of unlimited VPN costs $11.95 while 6 months is priced at $6.49 a month.
+However, this is not the best offer.
+Surfshark is currently offering a promotion with two years of unlimited VPN for just $2.21 a month.
 That’s a 83% savings off the retail price.
 New members are covered by their 30 day money back guarantee.

 When it comes to payment options, Surfshark offers a wide range of choices.
 You can sign up using Paypal, credit card (MasterCard, Visa, Discover), cryptocurrency via CoinPayments, and AliPay.
 The only information Surfshark requires to create an account is an email address.
 This along with the acceptance of Bitcoin shows that the company is well ahead of most the competition when it comes to keeping customer’s information private.